 After being away from home for about five or six years it was time to move back to southern Alberta.

 Being back in southern Alberta also gave me the opportunity to start working on “If I Can…” It had originally started off as a travel show idea that my good buddy JR Comstock and I came up with.
 JR and I still hope that idea of a travel show will come to fruition, the “If I Can…” motto has morphed into an even larger project.
-It has since evolved into a message that I deliver via the videos on YouTube as well as speaking at schools, conferences and various other venues.
+It has since evolved into a message that I deliver via the videos on YouTube as well as speaking at schools, conferences and various other events and venues.

 Fast-forward to today and I still continue to work in the farming and ranching industry.
 When I’m not out in the field I am traveling around as a motivational speaker.
 This allows me to fuel my passion for travel as well as share my story and my experiences in the hopes of encouraging others to live their lives to its greatest potential, because If I Can…